With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Delaware

-There are no specific laws about tiny houses, and advocates are trying hard to bring a change.
-This region considers tiny mobile houses as RV, and it is necessary to title your camper within thirty days of purchase.
+There are no specific laws about tiny houses, but advocates are working hard to change that.
+This region considers tiny mobile homes RVs, and you must title your camper within thirty days of purchase.

-Delaware considers any dwelling units less than 400 sq.
-Ft. as modular or mobile homes.
+Delaware considers any dwelling units less than 400 sq. ft.—modular or mobile homes.

 -